Skip to content

 • Parenting

-Written by Katie on February 20, 2019
+Written by ktmom15 on February 20, 2019

-How to clean your clothes closet (And deciding what to keep)
+How to Clean Your Clothes Closet (And deciding what to keep)

 Family .
 Home Schooling .
 Organization (Hirn Helpers)

-Here at the Hirn Homestead, I, Tyler, am the resident organizer.
-I love organizing, cleaning out a space, packing, and organizing a place.
-Often, people hire me to come clean and organize a space or to pack and move their belonging when relocating.
+I love organizing, cleaning out a space, packing, and creating a neat place.
+Often, people hire me to come clean and organize for them, or to pack and move their belonging when relocating.
 It makes me feel good helping others get organized.
 Rachel suggested I help our readers with some organizing tips.

 I thought I would start small.